colindean/talks/make_python_devex/presentation.md

 This enables a self-documenting Makefile with a helpful output: no reading of a Makefile required to understand what the tasks do while keeping the task names typeable.

+A human or agent is able to read this task list, understand what's what, and get to work.

 :::